FTKhanFT/arch-installation/README.md

 cd .. && rm -r yay
 ```

-## If not all user dir's are present:
+## If not all user dir's are present
+📁 This will create your default folders (Downloads, Pictures, Documents, etc...)
 ```
 yay -S xdg-user-dirs
 xdg-user-dirs-update
 ```

 ## If you want a graphical package manager
+📦 I recommend only to use ```yay``` to update and install packages but (especially if you are a beginner) you may want a graphical package manager
 - Simple GTK: ```yay -S gnome-packagekit```
 - Simple Qt: ```yay -S apper```
 - Complex GTK: ```yay -S pamac-aur```
 - Complex Qt: ```yay -S octopi```

-## If you use a GTK desktop and want Qt apps to use your GTK Theme:
+## If you use a GTK desktop and want Qt apps to use your GTK Theme
+🧮 This may not look good with every GTK Theme
 ```
 yay -S qt5-styleplugins
 echo "export QT_QPA_PLATFORMTHEME=gtk2" >> ~/.profile
 ```

-## If you want to read APFS Partitions:
+## If you want to read APFS Partitions
+💽 If you have a Hackintosh installation you can use this to access your files from it
 ```
 yay -S linux-apfs-dkms-git
 ```